How to spot unreported water damage before it becomes costly

 • Inside HVAC vents

-6. Ask the Tenants
+6. Ask the tenants

 While some tenants may not report minor leaks, a direct conversation can encourage them to share concerns.
 Ask if they've noticed unexplained water stains, slow drains or spongy spots in flooring.